hontas/queryStringParser/README.md

 		}
 	});

-	it("should return object with kays extracted from queryString", function() {
+	it("should return object with keys extracted from queryString", function() {
 		var res = queryStringParser('key=value&prop=thing');
 		expect(res).to.have.property('key').that.equal('value');
 		expect(res).to.have.property('prop').that.equal('thing');